-It was almost by accident that Jade first started competing whilst working for a carpet cleaning company, but fate, playing its part well, stepped in and from that point on Jade never looked back.
+It was almost by accident that Jade first started competing, but fate, playing its part well, stepped in and from that point on Jade never looked back.
 As a result, in November 2007, she headed to Japan as part of Team UK for WorldSkills 2007 competing in the Beauty Therapy competition and achieving a Medallion for Excellence.

 So how did Jade get into competing?